 How your rates are calculated

-Each property is individually assessed by the Valuer Generals Office once every three years to determine its Gross Rental Value (GRV), which is the yearly rent the property would be expected to receive.
+Each property is individually assessed by the Valuer Generals Office once every three years to determine its Gross Rental Value (GRV).
+GRV is the total annual rent a property might reasonably be expected to earn each year it if was rented.
 Where a property is vacant, the GRV is calculated as 3% of the market value of the land.

 As part of the yearly budget process, we calculate the Rate in the Dollar by dividing the total amount of money to be raised in general rates by the total value of all rateable properties.
 The resulting figure is the Rate in the Dollar.